Frank Dutton

-Frank Kennan Dutton SCOB (20 May 1949 – 20 January 2022) was a South African police officer.
+Frank Kennan Dutton (20 May 1949 – 20 January 2022) was a South African police officer.
 The dominant theme in his career was the investigation and prosecution of people guilty of committing war crimes and crimes against humanity during South Africa's apartheid era.
 Dutton's work took place in South Africa as well as abroad.
 In South Africa, he helped expose the apartheid military's destabilisation machinery, and later headed the Scorpions, the country's elite police force.
 He also worked with the International Criminal Tribunal for the former Yugoslavia.

+Early life and education

+Frank Kennan Dutton was born on 20 May 1949 in Warmbaths, Transvaal Province, in the Union of South Africa(later Bela-Bela, Limpopo province).

+He was educated at Boys Town‚ Magaliesburg.

+After leaving school aged 17, Dutton joined the South African Police (SAP) to be trained as a police officer.

+Career

+After completing police training, he was posted to Kwazulu-Natal.

 Uncovering the Third Force

-Trust Feed massacre

 Dutton, with his teammate Lwandle Wilson Magadla, solved the case of the Trust Feed massacre, a massacre in a village of supporters of the African National Congress in the township Trust Feed in Natal in December 1988.
 Taking on the system they worked for, Dutton and Magadla sent a prominent policeman Brian Victor Mitchell to prison for this in 1992, the first senior policeman during the anti-apartheid struggle to be tried and sentenced.
 Subsequently, his superiors Ronnie van der Westhuizen and Christo Marx discouraged him and dissolved his unit.
-But Dutton continued to expose the involvement of the apartheid-era South African Police hit squads so-called "Third Force" involvement of the South African Defence Force in destabilising large areas of South Africa.
+But Dutton continued to expose the involvement of the apartheid-era South African Police hit squads and the "Third Force" involvement of the South African Defence Force in destabilising large areas of South Africa.

-Eugene de Kock

 In 1992, on the recommendation of Jacob Zuma, Richard Goldstone appointed Dutton the chief investigator for the Goldstone Commission, a judicial commission looking into political violence.
 This led to the exposure of the workings of the Third Force, and the imprisonment of security police colonel Eugene de Kock, known as "Prime Evil".
 Goldstone said of Dutton: "He is a man without strong political feelings but with a deep belief in the need for complete integrity in police investigations, regardless of the consequences."

-Magnus Malan

 In 1995, Dutton became the head of the Investigation Task Unit of the Truth and Reconciliation Commission.

 He investigated and arrested the former defence minister Magnus Malan and 10 former military officials in connection with the 1987 KwaMakhutha massacre.

-Renamo affair

 Dutton exposed the shadowy relationship between the special forces of the South African Defence Force and Renamo rebels in Mozambique.
 He showed this as continuing for many years after the non-aggression Nkomati Accord was signed between South Africa and Mozambique in 1984.
 Three of the accused - Brigadier Cornelius van Niekerk, Brigadier John More and Colonel Cornelius van Tonder - were directly involved in coordinating support for Renamo in direct violation of the Nkomati Accord.